 Committee Member DiLeo stated that housing was critical but was torn on the height issue.
 Committee Member DiLeo stated that area is not ready for the heights proposed, but if the height were reduced then she would be ok.
 Committee Member DiLeo stated that there are no four-story projects in that area and that the area only has two-stories buildings and the only three-story projects were on Happy Valley Road.
-Committee
+Committee Member DiLeo stated she had concerns with the airport as the site is under the flight path of the airport.

-Deer Valley Village Planning Committee Meeting Summary GPA-DV-2-24-1 February 18, 2025 Page 9 of 10
+Deer Valley Village Planning Committee Meeting Summary Z-112-24-1 February 18, 2025 Page 9 of 11